sheidaj/FloydW-project/README.md

 * Copy the code and paste them on online-python.
 * Adjust the line and the space between the function to run properly.
 * Open a new tab and paste a new code.
+* Keep the tabs open when you want to run the Test_sample

 ## Help